liferay/lexicon-site/src/pages/docs/patterns/header_toolbar.md

 ---
 title: "Header toolbar"
-description: "Usage and confiration."
+description: "Header toolbar is a Toolbar based component used in headings for portlets, mobile pages, and page sections."
 layout: "guide"
 weight: 1
 ---

 ### Introduction

-Header toolbar is a Toolbar based component used in headings for portlets, mobile pages, and page sections.
+{$page.description}

 ### Usage